 The Book of James is an important book in the Bible.
-Throughout history, people have had different opinion on what it means and a few have even said that it’s not helpful for Christians to study!
+Throughout history, people have had different opinions on what it means.
+A few have even said that it is not helpful for Christians to study!
 Because of this, James has sometimes been misunderstood, misused, and neglected.

 In this article, we will examine what the Epistle of James is about and summarize its teaching so we can apply it to our lives.

 The Book of James explains how to receive wisdom from God’s Word.
 Wisdom from God results in a life that is fruitful even in the face of hardships.
 James applies the teachings of Jesus, especially the Sermon on the Mount, to everyday life.
 It explains what a life of obedience to Christ looks like.